VK024tech/MeetFlow/readme.md

 📱Responsive UI: Modern design with React and Tailwind CSS.

-📈Scalable: Node.js and Socket.IO backend.
+📈Scalable: Node.js and Websocket backend.